 Pompadour

-Pompadour is a small town famous for its château, a gift from Louis XV to his favourite Jeanne Le Normant d'Etiolles, and also for its National Stud and its Jumenterie, the only one of its kind in France.
-The birthplace of the Anglo-Arab breed, Pompadour has had a Horse Institute since 1976 and hosts a number of renowned horse shows.
-Gallop, cross-country and steeplechase races are held from the last weekend in June to September on the racecourse, reputed to be one of the finest in France.
+Pompadour is a small town famous for its castle, a gift from Louis XV to his favourite Jeanne Le Normant d'Etiolles, and also for its National Stud and its Mare Mare House, unique in France.
+Pompadour is the cradle of the Anglo-Arabian breed and since 1976 has had a Horse Institute and hosts renowned horse shows.
+Gallop, cross-country and steeplechase races are held from the last weekend of June to September on the racecourse, which is reputed to be one of the most beautiful in France.

-The majestic façade of the château invites you to step back in time and discover the world of the Marquise.
-The tour continues with the Marquise's stables and the Orangerie stables, where you can see Anglo-Arabs, draught horses and the presidential horses.
+The majestic facade of the castle invites you to go back in time to discover the Marquise's world.
+The visit continues with the Marquise's stables and the Orangery stables where it is possible to see Anglo-Arabs, draft horses and the presidential horses.

 Accommodation and activities nearby